 The inn first began welcoming guests through its doors as a historic 18th century Drover's Inn and is regarded as one of the most well-known and cherished country inns in Scotland.
-Brimming with history and character, with famous guests among the likes of Neil Armstrong, Charlie Chaplin, and Laurel and Hardy, and the Inn has retained its guestbooks all the way back to the 1930s, lending it an authentic charm rarely found in contemporary hotels.
+Brimming with history and character, with famous guests among the likes of Neil Armstrong, Charlie Chaplin, and Laurel and Hardy, the Inn has retained its guestbooks all the way back to the 1930s, lending it an authentic charm rarely found in contemporary hotels.

-The Tormaukin's olde world ambiance is perfect for creating special memories, and holds a fond place in the hearts of new owners Chloe and Mark who many moons ago celebrated their wedding reception within its stone walls.
+The Tormaukin's olde world ambiance and family-run ethos is perfect for creating special memories, and holds a fond place in the hearts of new owners Chloe and Mark who many moons ago celebrated their wedding reception within its stone walls.
 The Inn having changed hands many times in recent years, they aspire to restore this old world charmer to its former glory!